ShiyiHuo/JustGo/README.md

 ### Use

 The server must be run on the engineering network to access the roberts.seng.uvic.ca "AI" server running on port 30000.
+Note the application was tested in Chrome/Safari.
+Other browsers have not been tested for compatibility.

 1. Navigate the project root directory and install dependencies required for the application using the node package manager.